-Docke Butte is an easy climb offering truly spectacular 360 degree views of the Baker lake region.
+Dock Butte is an easy climb offering truly spectacular 360 degree views of the Baker lake region.
+In summer this summit can be done as an easy walk up.
+It is especially good during the late summer for beginning hikers and mountaineers or people who have recovered from injuries who are looking for a great hike without all the hard effort. many hikers tend to take their sons and daughters up this mountain for one of their first great experiences in the mountain.
+The views seen from this summit are incredible on a clear day.
 The vista includes views of: Baker (Easton glacier), American Border Peak, Mt.
 Larabee, the Plieades, Mt.
 Shuksan, North Cascades National Park, Baker Lake, Glacier Peak, Mt.
 Rainier, The Olympics, Mt.
 Vernon and the Puget Sound, Twin Sisters Range, and more.

 The summit is small but comfortable the south face is very precipitous dropping 500+ feet.
-Dock Butte ranks 100th in Washington with 2,309ft of prominence.
+There is more than enough space for one to bivy on the summit.
+However as of September of 2013 the summit was littered with broken glass.
+It should be noted that Dock Butte ranks 100th in Washington with 2,309ft of prominence making the summit highly desirable for to prominence peakbaggers.
 This is a great place to get a look at the current conditions of the Easton Glacier.
+You are able to see the crevasses on the glacier very clearly and will be able to have some idea about the conditions up Mount Baker before you climb it.
 Climbers can be seen on Mt.
 Baker with a good pair of binoculars.
-Bugs can be horrendous in summer so don't go lite on the bug spray.
+If there is one issue with this summit is that the bugs can be horrendous in summer so remember the bug spray.

 - Take exit 230 off I-5 head East the you'll have to turn left and then right again (well marked) to stay on Hwy 20